budi641/Haze_Luncher/Haze_Luncher/.idea/Docs/SRS.md

 3. If correct, the system logs the user in and displays their library.
 4. If incorrect, the system displays an error message.

+**Pre-conditions:**
+- The user must have a registered account.
+- The user must provide valid credentials.

+**Post-conditions:**
+- The user is logged in and has access to their library.
+- Session information is created and stored.

 **Alternative Flow:**
 - **A1:** If the credentials are incorrect, the system displays an error message.
 - **A2:** If the user forgets their password, they can reset it via email.